shieldgenerator7/DnD-Stories/WinterStormDelivery/WinterStormDelivery_PlayerInfo.md

 ## Stamina Usage

-When you finish navigating to a waypoint, it’s time for you and your team to calculate how many stamina points they’ve used.
+When you finish navigating to a waypoint, it’s time for you and your team to calculate how many stamina points you’ve used.

 First, calculate your mps.
 Take your base mps and multiply it by all applicable entries in the following chart: